ltuckr/flavor-impersonator/README.md

 # flavor-impersonator

 # Description
-A copycat recipe app  that combines the use of Node.js, Express.js, Handlebars.js, MySQL, and Sequelize.
+A copycat recipe app with that combines the use of Node.js, Express.js, Handlebars.js, MySQL, and Sequelize.
 It allows users to discover and share their favorite restaurant or famous dish recipes, replicating them at home.

 ## Table of Contents